cassiozen/backticks/README.md

 ## Features

-* Compiled and interpreted by V8 (minimun overhead to the project)
 * Learning new syntax is not required
 * Niceties like automatic escaping & automatic array joining
 * Layout as a generator function